 The tour price does not include:

-Both pictures, courtesy of our Godmother Jane McLaughlin
+Pictures courtesy of our Godmother Jenn McLaughlin

 For anyone questioning whether or not to go on this tour, I tell you with utmost confidence to question it no further.
 The country and the people running this company are both fantastic.
 My mom and I did the cultural tour Land of the Geg & Land of the Tosk and experienced two weeks of eye-opening, jaw-dropping beauty.